CyberRaton42/get_next_line42/README.md

 >Subject available in files.

->Bonus were not done.

 ## **Implementation**
 --------------------------------------------------------------------------------------------------------------------------------

 Feel free to use my work in your own projects, please credit me if you do.
 To use my get_next_line fuction, simply include `get_next_line.h in` your own header file, and use the `get_next_line` function by giving it the file descriptor of the file you wanna read.
+The bonus files can be used to read multiple files simultaneously (up to 1024).
 *Note : the memory of the string outputted has been allocated using the `malloc` function (found in stdlib.h), and thus must freed using the `free` function, later in your program.*